Misanthropy: Forms of human flaws

 Intellectual flaws concern cognitive capacities.
 They can be defined as what leads to false beliefs, what obstructs knowledge, or what violates the demands of rationality.
-They include intellectual vices, like arrogance, wishful thinking, dogmatism, stupidity, and gullibility, as well as cognitive biases, like the confirmation bias, the self-serving bias, the hindsight bias, and the anchoring bias.
-Intellectual flaws can work in tandem with all kinds of vices: they may deceive someone about having a certain vice and thereby prevent them from addressing it and improving themself, for example, by being mindless and failing to recognize their flaws.
+They include intellectual vices, like arrogance, wishful thinking, and dogmatism.
+Further examples are stupidity, gullibility, and cognitive biases, like the confirmation bias, the self-serving bias, the hindsight bias, and the anchoring bias.
+Intellectual flaws can work in tandem with all kinds of vices: they may deceive someone about having a vice.
+This prevents the affected person from addressing it and improving themselves, for instance, by being mindless and failing to recognize it.
 They also include forms of self-deceit, wilful ignorance, and being in denial about something.
 Similar considerations have prompted some traditions to see intellectual failings, like ignorance, as the root of all evil.

 Aesthetic flaws are usually not given the same importance as moral and intellectual flaws, but they also carry some weight for misanthropic considerations.
 These flaws relate to beauty and ugliness.
-They concern ugly aspects of human life itself, like defecation and aging, ugliness caused by human activities, like pollution and litter, and inappropriate attitudes toward aesthetic aspects, like being insensitive to beauty.
+They concern ugly aspects of human life itself, like defecation and aging.
+Other examples are ugliness caused by human activities, like pollution and litter, and inappropriate attitudes toward aesthetic aspects, like being insensitive to beauty.

-Psychological and social causes
+Causes

 Various psychological and social factors have been identified in the academic literature as possible causes of misanthropic sentiments.
 The individual factors by themselves may not be able to fully explain misanthropy but can show instead how it becomes more likely.
-For example, it is often argued that undergoing disappointments and disillusionments in life increases the tendency to adopt a misanthropic outlook.
+For example, disappointments and disillusionments in life can cause a person to adopt a misanthropic outlook.
 In this regard, the more idealistic and optimistic the person initially was, the stronger this reversal and the following negative outlook tend to be.
-This type of psychological explanation is already found in Plato's Phaedo.
-In it, Socrates explains that misanthropy arises when a person trusts and admires someone without knowing them sufficiently well.
-If it is then discovered later that the admired person has serious flaws, the initial attitude may be reversed and universalized to apply to all others.
-This leads to general distrust and contempt toward other humans.
-It becomes more likely if the admired person is a close friend and if it happens more than once.
+This type of psychological explanation is found as early as Plato's Phaedo.
+In it, Socrates considers a person who trusts and admires someone without knowing them sufficiently well.
+He argues that misanthropy may arise if it is discovered later that the admired person has serious flaws.
+In this case, the initial attitude is reversed and universalized to apply to all others, leading to general distrust and contempt toward other humans.
+Socrates argues that this becomes more likely if the admired person is a close friend and if it happens more than once.
 This form of misanthropy may be accompanied by a feeling of moral superiority in which the misanthrope considers themselves to be better than everyone else.

 Other types of negative personal experiences in life may have a similar effect.
 Andrew Gibson uses this line of thought to explain why some philosophers became misanthropes.
-In the case of Thomas Hobbes, he discusses the politically unstable environment and the frequent wars which Hobbes had to live through.
-For Arthur Schopenhauer, he cites the fact that Schopenhauer was forced to flee from his home at the age of five and never found a place to call home afterward.
-Another psychological factor is associated with negative attitudes toward the human body, especially in the form of general revulsion from sexuality.
+He uses the example of Thomas Hobbes to explain how a politically unstable environment and the frequent wars can foster a misanthropic attitude.
+Regarding Arthur Schopenhauer, he states that being forced to flee one's home at an early age and never finding a place to call home afterward can have a similar effect.
+Another psychological factor concerns negative attitudes toward the human body, especially in the form of general revulsion from sexuality.